Drill 1 · Math · Functions

-ACT Math — Functions — Drill 1 is a Math practice drill covering Functions.
+ACT Math: Functions (Drill 1) is a Math practice drill covering Functions.
 It contains 5 original questions created by Brian Stewart, a Barron's test prep author with over 20 years of tutoring experience.

 ACT Functions questions cover evaluating functions for given inputs, determining domain and range, reading functions defined by tables and graphs, composing two functions, and interpreting the effect of vertical and horizontal transformations on a graph.

-- If f(x) = 2x2 − 3x + 1, what is f(−2)?
+Question 1.
+If f(x) = 2x2 − 3x + 1, what is f(−2)?

-- What is the domain of the function f(x) = (x + 4) / (x2 − x − 6)?
+Question 2.
+What is the domain of the function f(x) = (x + 4) / (x2 − x − 6)?

-- The table below shows values of a linear function g(x).
+Question 3.
+The table below shows values of a linear function g(x).

 x −2 0 2 4